m-bengtsson/digifi-education/README.md

 ## 🎯 Project Goal

-Rebuild an e-commerce application that closely matches the design and functionality of the category page on [gordetmedrw.se](https://gordetmedrw.se/).
+Rebuild an e-commerce application that closely matches the design and functionality of the category and product page on [gordetmedrw.se](https://gordetmedrw.se/).
 Images and assets can be taken from the reference site to achieve a similar look and feel.

 ## 📋 What to Build